-You'll need to make sure you've got the best acrylic paints (student or professional).
-Haven't decided which medium to go for?
-Find out the differences between acrylics vs oils, and check out best watercolour pencils, too.
+You'll want to also ensure that you have the best acrylic paints, of course.
+Plus if you're still to decide on a medium, see our guide to the differences between acrylics vs oils, and check out the best watercolour pencils, too.
 Finally, you might want to consider one of the best easels to support your work.

 The best acrylic paintbrushes

-Liquitex’s basics brushes are aimed at students, but they have a more professional feel than most student brushes.
-For a start, they have a long handle, which is useful for more expressive mark-making.
-The bristles are quite soft and suit a smooth application of paint.
-This softness makes them less suitable for use with very thick paint or mediums.
+These have a more professional feel than most student acrylic brushes.
+They have a long handle – useful for more expressive mark-making and the bristles are quite soft for a smooth application of paint.
+This makes them less suitable for use for textural work with very thick paint or mediums.
 Over time they can start to lose shape.

 How should I clean the best acrylic paintbrushes?

 Whichever option you choose as the best paintbrushes for acrylics for you, it's important to clean your brushes thoroughly after use.
 Acrylic paints can be particularly hard on paintbrushes and they're difficult to clean off once dry.
 Whilst a lot of brushes suitable for oils work with acrylics, both are hard on brushes in different ways.
 Cleaning undiluted acrylic paint from brushes is similar to oil paint, but you just use water rather than spirit or oils.

 Clean off as much paint as you can using a clean cloth or paper towel by wrapping the cloth around the ferrule of the brush and squeezing it with your thumb and forefinger.
 Work up towards the end of the bristles and repeat as many times as you need.
 You can use water in a jar or brush-washer to clean as much paint as you can from the bristles, and then use a brush cleaner for a thorough clean (see our complete guide to how to clean paintbrushes for recommendations).